When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 - Jan 23

-- 4 min read
+- 3 min read

+As someone interested in polar history, I was eager to watch National Geographic’s Endurance documentary.
+I have spent the last two years creating music inspired by the Shackleton expedition.
 The discovery of the ship is extraordinary.
 Visually, the film is stunning.
 The story remains one of the greatest survival epics ever recorded.

-But as I watched, something felt… off.
+However, as I watched, something felt off.

 “Recorded Voice” and the Assumption We All Make

-you are hearing the actual voice of the man himself, recorded a century ago.
+To any reasonable viewer, that wording suggests one thing: you are hearing the actual voice of the man himself, recorded a century ago.
+Documentaries have trained us to interpret captions this way for decades.

 The problem is — that’s not what you’re hearing.